mrolafsson/telemark/README.md

 ## Bonus Points: Generating JsDoc to suppress IDE warnings

-You can use `StirUp.JsDoc` plugin to generate JsDoc snippets to suppress any warnings the IDE may give you for the helper methods:
+You can use `Telemark.JsDoc` plugin to generate JsDoc snippets to suppress any warnings the IDE may give you for the helper methods:

 ```
 var funcs = new JsDoc();